Working together to #LeadTheChange

 Exhibitors

-We provide sustainability guidelines to all our exhibitors to help them create and manage sustainable stands and ask them to think carefully about any giveaways they provide.
-We encourage exhibitors to repurpose and recycle any unavoidable waste.
+Collaboration with our exhibitors is key and together we can make a difference.
+We provide a range of support to help exhibitors create and manage sustainable stands.
+We also ask them to think carefully about any giveaways, energy usage and to repurpose and recycle unavoidable waste.

 Participants